 3. Using Services without Reading their Terms & Conditions

 Never click “agree” until you understand what you’re getting yourself into.
 You wouldn’t want to legally grant companies and service providers access to all kinds of data.
-Then then sell this information to the highest bidder!
+Then sell this information to the highest bidder!

 4. Opening Suspicious Attachments or Downloading Malicious Files

 You should be careful when opening attachments in emails or on social media as they could contain malware and viruses.
-Similarly, always downloads files from trusted sources because it may result in a virus infection.
+Similarly, it always downloads files from trusted sources because it may result in virus infection.

 10 Ways to Protect Your Privacy and Security on the Internet